gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ##### Prefix
 Prefix used for the ID of the MTA and the service names.
 It defaults to the namespace of the app.
 If a namespace is not found, it defaults to `test`.
 Please choose a prefix so that the service names are unique to your MTA.
 Otherwise deployment by multiple people will overwrite the same service.

-At the end of the generation, it's possible to optionally generate Fiori Launchpad configuration (default: no).
+At the end of the generation, it's possible to optionally generate  SAP Fiori launchpad configuration (default: no).

 ### [fiori add flp-config](#fiori-add-flp-config---fiori-launchpad-configuration-generation) - Fiori Launchpad configuration generation
-It's possible to create configuration and artifacts required to run the application in an SAP Fiori Launchpad.
+It's possible to create configuration and artifacts required to run the application in an SAP Fiori launchpad.
 Depending on the target, the command will update either only the application `manifest.json` with the required inbound navigation property, or will also enhance the MTA configuration to contain a standalone FLP on CF.

 ### [fiori deploy](#fiori-deploy---performs-the-deployment-of-the-application-into-an-abap-system) - performs the deployment of the application into an ABAP system
 Deploys an application to an ABAP frontend server.